plewis/plewis.github.io/phylogenetics/hw-mcmc.md

 Note that $\log(R)$ equals the log-posterior-kernel of the proposed edge length minus the log-posterior-kernel of the current point.
 The value of $\log(R)$ will be negative if the "robot" is proposing to go downhill and will be positive if it is proposing to go uphill.

 {% comment %}
+Data: gibbon-orangutan 32 nucleotides (2 differences) used in lecture to illustrate maximum likelihood estimates (MLE is 0.0652585):
+    gorilla   GAAGTCCTTGAGAAATAAACTGCACACACTGG
+    orangutan GGACTCCTTGAGAAATAAACTGCACACACTGG

 Here are the random uniform deviates in list form:

     u1    = [0.60454, 0.32287, 0.72840, 0.81114,